 Average Price and Key Takeaways

-Taking into account the information stated above, your access control system budget could cost you as little as $500 per standalone system or as high as over $10.000 per door with a state of the art biometric reader.
-But if we refrain from going to extremes, an average access control system price will range from $1,500 to $3,000 per door.
-Having this budget you can implement keypad and card system, cover the cost of installation, hardware and software.
-Beware that you’d have to pay extra for any additional frills, though.
+Taking into account the information stated above, your access control system budget could cost you as little as $500, per standalone system, or over $10,000 per door, with a state-of-the-art biometric reader.
+However, if we refrain from going to extremes, an average access control system will range from $1,500 to $3,000 per door.
+To know about Kisi's pricing contact us.
+Within this budget, you can implement keypad and card systems and cover the cost of installation, hardware, and software.
+Remember that you’d have to pay extra for any additional features, though.

-Before implementing an access control system, carefully think of your safety needs, vulnerabilities and premises that need to be secured.
-Consider the value that can be derived from enforcing access control, and remember that for your employees’ safety and asset quality and soundness no price is too high.
+Before implementing an access control system, think carefully about your safety needs, vulnerabilities, and what areas need to be secured.
+Consider the value that can be derived from enforcing access control, and remember that for your employees’ safety and asset quality and soundness, no price is too high.

 If you are considering having Kisi installed, we can provide a Kisi Partner in your city who is certified to install our hardware.
-If you are opting for an installation where you source your own installer, we can help you find an installer in your area—or speak to an installer you already have—to make sure they are prepared for your Kisi installation.
-Reach out to our team via this form!
+If you are opting for an installation where you source your own installer, we can help you find an installer in your area—or we can speak to an installer you already have—to make sure they are prepared for your Kisi installation.
+Reach out to our security team to learn more!